 This phase is broken into two parts:

-With the help of experienced SAP consulting team, you can separate the business process into several cycles of related business flows.
-In turn, these cycles are referred as independent units which can be used to test specific parts of the business process.
+With the help of an experienced SAP consulting team, you can separate the business process into several cycles of related business flows.
+In turn, these cycles are referred to as independent units which can be used to test specific parts of the business process.

 Once the configuration phases come to an end, it is vital for the business or the project team to be self-sufficient in terms of the configuration knowledge of the SAP system.